wehs7661/ensemble_md/docs/simulations.rst

   - :code:`free_energy`: (Optional, Default: :code:`False`)
       Whether to perform free energy calculations in data analysis or not.
 Note that free energy calculations could be computationally expensive depending on the relevant settings.
+  - :code:`subsampling_avg`: (Optional, Default: :code:`False`)
+      Whether to take the arithmetic average of the truncation fractions and the geometric average of the statistical inefficiencies over replicas when subsampling data for free energy calculations.
+For systems where the sampling is challenging, the truncation fraction or statistical inefficiency may vary largely across alchemical ranges, in which case this option could be useful.
   - :code:`df_spacing`: (Optional, Default: 1)
       The step to used in subsampling the DHDL data in free energy calculations.
   - :code:`df_ref`: (Optional, Default: :code:`None`)